bufbuild-ru/docs/docs/reference/protovalidate/rules/bool_rules/index.md

 ## example

 `example` specifies values that the field may have.
-These values SHOULD conform to other constraints. `example` values will not impact validation but may be used as helpful guidance on how to populate the given field.
+These values SHOULD conform to other rules. `example` values will not impact validation but may be used as helpful guidance on how to populate the given field.

 ::: info bool.example example